10 simple living tips to help you focus on what matters most.

 If you make it a regular practice, simplicity can feel liberating because once you let go, you can be more present with the people and things around you.
 You might even notice that things you once found enjoyable are now just distractions.

 Go through your clothes closet first and get rid of anything you haven’t worn in over a year.
 Then pull out all the ones that don’t fit.
-Lastly, if the piece of clothing has a hole in it, and you haven’t worn it in a while, you probably don’t need it anymore.
+Lastly, if the piece of clothing has a hole in it, and you haven’t worn it in a while, you should probably get rid of it.

 Once you’re done with your closet, you’ll have all the basic tools you need to tackle the rest of your home.
 You can start anywhere you like.